batuhanIsler/Two-Player-Game---Tron-AI---AlphaBeta-Pruning/README.md

 # Notes:

-  These algorithm implementations use Depth Limited Depth First Search aproach.
+  -These algorithm implementations use Depth Limited Depth First Search aproach.
 Depth-Limits can be changed manually from code for now.

+  -Left out comments in the code generally are System.out.println().
+They are left intilially.
+They are where the critical points occurs.
+You can freely uncomment them to get more detailed or specific reports instead of the one console displaying at every turn.